Video resources for this article

 Fortunately for you, drawing corruption is highly preventable.
 We highly recommend implementing the steps on this page as an office standard for any drawing anybody in your office receives and opens.
 Here's how to keep your drawings safe by preventing corruption:

-The first and perhaps most important process to incorporate is to separate your sheet types out into different DWG files.
+The first and perhaps most important process to incorporate is to separate your sheets out into different DWG files.
 You undoubtedly already do this for drawings you receive from other firms or consultants such as survey, engineering, and architecture plans (if you don't, you should).
 But you should also follow the same practice for your own drawings, as well as drawings you receive from colleagues within your own firm.
 This can include planting, irrigation, and hardscape plans.

 Let's say your office is designing both the planting and irrigation elements for a specific job.
 In this case, we recommend having all planting plans for that job in one drawing, and all irrigation plans for that job in a separate drawing.
 Please note that for optimum performance, it's important to limit the number of layout tabs in each of your drawing files to 10 maximum, or 5 ideally.
 You can then Xref those separate files into the main drawing for your job.

-Keeping each sheet type in a separate drawing file is basic insurance against the spreading of drawing corruption.
+Keeping each sheet in a separate drawing file is basic insurance against the spreading of drawing corruption.
 If one of these drawings becomes corrupted, the problem will be isolated to that drawing rather than dispensed across all your other drawings.
 You can then address the issue in that one drawing without running the risk of losing the rest.

 Setting up your sheets correctly will require a few minutes of preparation, which pales in comparison with the hours or days of work you can potentially lose if your entire drawing set succumbs to corruption.
 For more information and specific instructions, see our drawing & sheet setup documentation.